Special Event Permit

 Modifications of the submitted Site Plan and/or Route Map may be recommended by City staff.
 Upon request, The City of Yakima can provide you a detailed map to assist you in preparing your site plan.
 Please allow one business day for City staff to create the map.

 City services may or may not be needed for every special event.
 In 2014, the City began charging for services required to produce the special event.
-Upon submittal of your application, the Economic Development Manager will submit your required needs to the appropriate City departments to estimate the costs required to perform the necessary services for the event.
+Upon submittal of your application, the Planning Division will submit your required needs to the appropriate City departments to estimate the costs required to perform the necessary services for the event.
 The cost will then be presented to the applicant for approval.
 Upon approval, the fee will have to be paid in advance of a permit being presented to an applicant.

 The following is a list of City service that may be required for an event: